rbuerki/codebook/README.md

 - `plot_num_corrMap`: Display heatmap to show correlations between all numerical columns in DataFrame.
-- `plot_corr_num_scatter`: Display scatterplots to visualize correlations between all numerical features and target variable.
+- `plot_corr_num_scatter`: Display scatterplots to visualize correlations between all numerical features and a numeric target variable.
-- `plot_num_corrBox`: Display boxplots to show correlations between all numerical variables and target classes value in DataFrame.
+- `plot_num_corrBox`: Display boxplots to show correlations between all numerical variables and target classes.
-- `plot_num_corrLine`: Display lineplots to show correlation details between all numerical variables and target classes in DataFrame.
+- `plot_num_corrLine`: Display lineplots to show correlation details between all numerical variables and target classes.
+- `plot_cat_corrStrip`: Display stripplots to show correlations between all the categorical columns and a continuous numeric target variable in the DataFrame.
-- `plot_cat_corrPoint`: Display pointplots (and corresponding piecharts) to show correlations between all categorical columns and target classes in DataFrame.
+- `plot_cat_corrPoint`: Display pointplots (and corresponding piecharts) to show correlations between all the categorical columns and target classes.

 ### custom_transformers.py - List of classes